oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/transcribe-live-audio/transcribe-live-audio.md

-# Lab 2: Transcribe live audio with the console
+# Lab 2: Transcribe live audio with the console and SDK

 ## Introduction
 In this session, we will help users get familiar with OCI Speech live transcribe and teach them how to use our services via the cloud console.